lonesomebronco/lonesomebronco/Readme.md

 ### Graduate Teaching Assistant
 **Rochester Institute of Technology, NY, USA**
 _Aug 2023 - Present_
-- Instructing 50+ students in Java and OOPs concepts.
-- Enhanced student understanding and performance in programming assignments.
+• Guiding 50+ students in Java and OOPS concepts, resulting in a 20% increase in average assignment grades over the semester, while delivering tailored lessons and assessments to enhance understanding of Java principles.
+• Provided constructive feedback on code quality, efficiency, and adherence to requirements, ensuring students' continuous improvement in Java programming skills.

 ### Graduate Assistant
 **Rochester Institute of Technology, NY, USA**
 _Aug 2023 - Present_
-- Analyzed data for tutoring programs, enhancing program effectiveness by 30%.
+• Evaluated and analyzed data for MCAS & DDI Tutoring, achieving a 30% improvement in program effectiveness, while overseeing a team of 10+ peer tutoring leaders to increase student engagement by 25%.
+• Collaborated on team-building activities, resulting in a 100% increase in participation in the Peer Course Consultant program.

 ### Retail Systems Analyst
 **Rochester Institute of Technology, NY, USA**
 _Jun 2023 - Aug 2023_
-- Managed online systems for RIT Dining, ensuring smooth operations and PCI DSS compliance.
+• Mentored in managing online systems for 7+ RIT Dining facilities, ensuring PCI DSS compliance, and resolving incidents.
+• Managed tasks within InfoGenesis, OnDemand Ordering, and Yellow Dog Inventory of 2000+ items to streamline operations.

 ### Software Development and Research Internship
 **The LNM Institute of Information Technology, Jaipur, India**
-- Developed a Linear Regression Model on COVID-19 dataset, achieving 87% accuracy.
+• Implemented a Linear Regression Model on the Covid dataset of Chicago with 10,000+ entries.
+• Designed the relationship between the number of Covid tests and positive cases, achieving an impressive accuracy of 87%.

+### Software Development Internship
+**ACPL Systems Pvt.
+Ltd.**
+• Constructed a packet sniffer on 5 computer network protocols for “Attack Fence”, reducing network security breaches by 30%.
+• Led a team of 5 to research Cyber Security Compliance, resulting in recommendations that revamped system security by 25%.

 ## Education